aplteam/Tatin/docs/SyntaxReference.md

 If `dependencyFolder` is empty `BuildPackage` tries to establish whether the package depends on other packages:

 1. It checks whether the package is managed by Cider (read: has a file `cider.config`).
-If that is the case it checks the property `[CIDER]dependencies.tatin` in that file.
+If that is the case it checks the property `[CIDER]dependencies:tatin` in that file.
 If it defines a folder then it is taken.

-   Refer to the Cider documentation on `dependencies.tatin` for details.
+   Refer to the Cider documentation on `dependencies:tatin` for details.

-2. If the package is not managed by Cider then Tatin assumes that package dependencies (if any) would be installed into a subfolder packages/ (convention).
+2. If the package is not managed by Cider then Tatin assumes that package dependencies (if any) would be installed into a subfolder `packages/` (convention).

-3. If there is no subfolder packages/, or if it does not host a file `apl-dependencies.txt`, then Tatin looks for a file `apl-dependencies.txt` in the root of the package project.
+3. If there is no subfolder `packages/`, or if it does not host a file `apl-dependencies.txt`, then Tatin looks for a file `apl-dependencies.txt` in the root of the package project.

-4. If the package is not managed by Cider and depends on packages that are installed in a different subfolder than packages/, then the name of the subfolder must be passed as `dependencyFolder` in the parameter space.
+4. If the package is not managed by Cider and depends on packages that are installed in a different subfolder than `packages/`, then the name of the subfolder must be passed as `dependencyFolder` in the parameter space.

 If no file `apl-dependencies.txt` can be detected then Tatin will assume that the package does not depend on other packages.